NeatU CSS Framework

 <p class="tc-ember-red">For instance, here is a paragraph with ember red text.
 Multiple <code>span</code> elements within it have <span class="tc-azure">azure color</span>, <span class="tc-mint-green">mint green color</span>, and <span class="tc-ruby">ruby color</span>.</p>

-For instance, here is a paragraph with ember red text.
-Multiple span elements within it have azure color, mint green color, and ruby color.
+For instance, here is a paragraph with red text.
+Multiple span elements within it have azure color, green color, and orange color.

 Change Text Color on Hover